How to Write a Professional Invoice (Step-by-Step Guide)

 In the US, if you’re self-employed and a client pays you more than $600 in a calendar year, they are required to issue a 1099-NEC.
 Your invoice doesn’t need to reference this, but you should keep copies of every invoice for at least 7 years for IRS audit purposes.

 If you operate in a state with sales tax obligations on services (Texas, New York, and several others), your invoice must separately itemise the tax amount.
-According to SCORE, 40% of small business owners overpay taxes due to poor record-keeping — proper invoicing is the simplest protection.
+Proper invoicing is the simplest way to maintain accurate records and avoid overpaying taxes.